The school year will be over before you know it! It’s time to buy your yearbook and get your prom tickets!

-2017 has already been a busy year at CHS!
-In case you’ve missed them, here is a sample of the things that have been happening so far.
+2017 has been a busy year at CHS!
+In case you’ve missed them, here is a sample of the what’s been going on.

 Black History Month Presentation | ROLE MODELS – Influential African-Americans